-- The Group's internal credit grading model, which assigns probability of default ("PD") to the individual grades; - The Group's criteria for assessing whether there has been a significant increase in credit risk; - The segmentation of loans and accounts receivable when their ECL is assessed on a collective basis; - The development of ECL models, including the various formulas and the choice of inputs; and - The selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs into the ECL models.
+- The Group's internal credit grading model, which assigns the probability of default ("PD") to the individual grades; - The Group's criteria for assessing whether there has been a significant increase in credit risk;

+- The segmentation of loans and accounts receivable when their ECLs are assessed on a collective basis; - The development of the ECL models, including the various formulas and the choice of inputs; and - The selection of forward-looking macroeconomic scenarios and their probability weightings, to derive the economic inputs to the ECL models.

-It has been the Group's policy to regularly review its models in the context of actual loss experience and adjust when necessary.
+It has been the Group's policy to regularly review its models in the context of actual loss experience and to adjust them when necessary.
 The amount of ECLs is sensitive to changes in circumstances and forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of a customer's actual default in the future.